Complete $L_\infty$-algebras and their homotopy theory: Abstract

 \section{Abstract}

-We analyze a model for the homotopy theory of complete filtered $\Z$-graded $L_\infty$-algebras, which lends itself well to computations in deformation theory and homotopical algebra.
-We first give an explicit proof of an unpublished result of E.\ Getzler which states that the category $\cLie$ of such $L_\infty$-algebras and filtration-preserving $\infty$-morphisms admits the structure of a category of fibrant objects (CFO) for a homotopy theory.
-As a novel application, we use this result to show that, under some mild conditions, every $L_\infty$-quasi-isomorphism between $L_\infty$-algebras in $\cLie$ has a filtration preserving homotopy inverse.
-Finally, building on previous joint work with V.\ Dolgushev, we prove that the simplicial Maurer--Cartan functor, which assigns a Kan simplicial set to each complete filtered $L_\infty$-algebra, is an exact functor between the respective categories of fibrant objects.
-We interpret this as an optimal homotopy-theoretic generalization of the classical Goldman--Millson theorem from deformation theory.
-One immediate application is the ``$\infty$-categorical'' uniqueness theorem for homotopy transferred structures previously sketched by the author in \cite{Rogers:2018}.
+We analyze a model for the homotopy theory of complete filtered $L_\infty$-algebras intended for applications in algebraic and algebro-geometric deformation theory.
+We provide an explicit proof of an unpublished result of E.\ Getzler which states that the category $\cLinf$ of such $L_\infty$-algebras and filtration-preserving $\infty$-morphisms admits the structure of a category of fibrant objects (CFO) for a homotopy theory.
+Novel applications of our approach include explicit models for homotopy pullbacks, and an analog of Whitehead's Theorem: under some mild conditions, every filtered $L_\infty$-quasi-isomorphism in $\cLinf$ has a filtration preserving homotopy inverse.
+Also, we show that the simplicial Maurer--Cartan functor, which assigns a Kan simplicial set to each $L_\infty$-algebra in $\cLinf$, is an exact functor between the respective CFOs.
+Finally, we provide an obstruction theory for the general problem of lifting a Maurer-Cartan element through an $\infty$-morphism.
+The obstruction classes reside in the associated graded mapping cone of the corresponding tangent map.